Dental Crowns treatments in Hamden

 Dental Crowns are often needed when a large cavity or crack (fracture) occurs, or after a tooth has had a “root canal”.
 Once placed on the tooth, ultra strong cement is used to permanently seal the tooth and keep the crown in place for many years.

 The Interesting facts about dental crowns:

-- The main cause of dental crowns is to save damaged tooth.
+- The main purpose of dental crowns is to save a damaged tooth.

-- It improve the shape of your tooth
+- It improves the shape of your tooth

 - It improves the overall appearance of your teeth.